kdgregory/log4j-aws-appenders/README.md

   and other analytics destinations.
 * [SNS](docs/sns.md): useful for real-time error notifications.

-In addition to the appenders, this library provides:
+In addition, this library provides the following features:

 * [JsonLayout](docs/jsonlayout.md), which lets you send data to an Elasticsearch/Kibana cluster without the need for parsing.
 * [JMX integration](docs/jmx.md), which allows the appenders to report operational data.
+* [Substitions](docs/substitutions.md), which allow you to configure the appenders with information from the runtime environment, such as EC2 instance ID.

 ## Usage